 We’ll also learn about how to call your great grandparents in Korean.
 You can address them as 증조부모 (jeungjobumo) in Korean.
 However, if you’re referring specifically to your great-grandpa, you can call him 증조부 (jeungjobu) and 증조모 (jeungjomo) for your great-grandma.

-Now we’ll move onto the words you use specifically for your grandmother and grandfather in Korean.
+Now we’ll move on to the words you use specifically for your grandmother and grandfather in Korean.

-How to say “Grandma” in Korean
+“Grandma” in Korean

 우리 할머니는 시골에서 살고 계셔요. (uri halmeonineun sigoreseo salgo gyesyeoyo.)